mohammadijoo/ODE_PDE_Csharp/README.md

 - conduction in a 2D plate,
 - no internal heat sources,
 - constant isotropic diffusivity $\alpha$,
-- fixed temperature boundaries (Dirichlet BCs).
+- fixed-temperature boundaries (Dirichlet boundary conditions).

-Boundary conditions:
+The implemented boundary conditions are:

 - left boundary held at $T=100$,
 - right/top/bottom held at $T=0$,